Threadneedle assigns managers to outsourced LV= funds

 All but one of the people managing the range of funds are existing Threadneedle managers.
 The exception -- Giles Robertson -- is former chief investment officer at IMS and FundQuest and joins the firm to help run multi-asset portfolios.

-While the outsourcing deal for the 8 billion pounds of assets was announced in August, the firms left it until Tuesday to reveal who would run the individual funds.
+While the outsourcing deal for the 8 billion pounds ($13 billion) of assets was announced in August, the firms left it until Tuesday to reveal who would run the individual funds.

 LV= chief executive Mike Rogers said earlier this year that outsourcing asset management would enable it to focus on core trading lines within general insurance, protection and retirement solutions.